AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * CAPTION: A short description of the activity.
 * DURATION: The duration of the activity in ISO Time Format: HH:mm:ss.
 * DISTANCE: The distance of the activity in meters.
-It must be a positive number.
+It must be a positive number smaller than 1000000.
 * DATETIME: The date and time of the start of the activity.
 It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
 * ELEVATION: The elevation gain of a run or cycle in meters.
 It must be a number.
 * STYLE: The style of the swim.
 It must be one of the following: freestyle, backstroke, breaststroke, butterfly.